 ABI opposes expansion of local option taxes and fees, including franchise fees.
 ABI supports increased transparency with regard to local taxes and fees.

 Federal Coupling

-ABI supports simplicity and rolling coupling with the federal tax code for provisions that are beneficial to the Iowa taxpayer with limited exceptions.
-For example, Iowa should maintain its state-specific net operating loss (NOL) carry-forward calculation.
+ABI supports simplicity and rolling coupling with the federal tax code for provisions that are beneficial to the lowa taxpayer with limited exceptions.

 Single-factor Apportionment Income Tax